pyxelr/recommendations-for-engineers/README.md

 -   [Discover dev](https://www.discoverdev.io/) <--- daily digest of the best engineering blogs from across the web
 -   [Hacker Noon](https://hackernoon.com/) <--- great stories by real tech professionals
 -   [Product Hunt](https://www.producthunt.com/) <--- discover the best new products in tech
+-   [Stack Overflow Blog](https://stackoverflow.blog/) <--- essays, opinions, and advice on the act of computer programming

 ## Books
 For more, visit [my bookshelf on Goodreads](https://www.goodreads.com/review/list/57442889).